Wei1410/FYP2026/README.md

-Python packages the script require, along with the minimum versions needed
+The code script require Python packages, along with the minimum versions needed below

 pandas>=2.0
 numpy>=1.24